-Immune-Mediated Necrotizing Myopathy [see Warnings and Precautions (5.2)] Hepatic Dysfunction (see Warnings and Precautions (5.3)] Increases in HbA1c and Fasting Serum Glucose Levels [see Warnings and Precautions (5.4)]
+Immune-Mediated Necrotizing Myopathy [see Warnings and Precautions (5.2)] Hepatic Dysfunction [see Warnings and Precautions (5.3)] Increases in HbA1c and Fasting Serum Glucose Levels [see Warnings and Precautions (5.4)]

-6.1 Clinical Trials Experience Because clinical studies are conducted under widely varying conditions, adverse reaction rates observed in the clinical studies of a drug cannot be directly compared to rates in the clinical studies of another drug and may not reflect the rates
+6.1 Clinical Trials Experience

+Because clinical studies are conducted under widely varying conditions, adverse reaction rates observed in the clinical studies of a drug cannot be directly compared to rates in the clinical studies of another drug and may not reflect the rates observed in practice.
+In clinical studies, 2,423 adult patients were exposed to simvastatin with a median duration of follow-up of approximately

 18 months.
-The most commonly reported adverse reactions (incidence >5%) in these simvastatin clinical studies were upper respiratory infections (9%), headache (7%), abdominal pain (7%), constipation (7%), and nausea (5%).
-Overall, 1.4% of patients discontinued simvastatin due to adverse reactions.
-The most common adverse reactions that led to nuation were: gastrointestinal disorders (0.5%), myalgia (0.1%), and arthralgia (0.1%).
-In a Cardiovascular Outcomes Study (the Scandinavian Simvastatin Survival Study [Study 4S]), adult patients (age range 35 to 71 years, 19% women, 100% Caucasians) were treated with 20 to 40 mg per day of simvastatin or placebo over a median of 5.4 years [see Clinical Studies (14)], adverse reactions reported in \$\geq 2\% of patients and at a rate greater than placebo are shown in Table 1.
-Table 1: Adverse Reactions Reported ≥2% of Patients Treated with Simvastatin and Greater than Placebo in Study 4S
+The most commonly reported adverse reactions (incidence ≥5%) in these simvastatin clinical studies were upper respiratory infections (9%), headache (7%), abdominal pain (7%), constipation (7%), and nausea (5%).
+Overall

+1.4% of patients discontinued simvastatin due to adverse reactions.
+The most common adverse reactions that led to discontinuation were: gastrointestinal disorders (0.5%), myalgia (0.1%), and arthralgia (0.1%).
+In a Cardiovascular Outcomes Study (the Scandinavian Simvastatin Survival Study [Study 4S]), adult patients (age range 35 to 71 years, 19% women, 100% Caucasians) were treated with 20 to 40 mg per day of simvastatin or placebo over a median of 5.4 years [see Clinical Studies (14)], adverse reactions reported in ≥2% of patients and at a rate greater than

+Table 1: Adverse Reactions Reported ≥2% of Patients Treated with simvastatin and Greater than Placebo in Study 4S